No pricing info available

 We were at 19h tonight at the Children's Hospital are just 23h back home, without my child could be treated for 9 months with 39.5 degrees Fever.
 It simply can not be that there is a single doctor in the emergency service for all of Wiesbaden and the children's hospital is full of chatter.
 There were 3 patients with the ambulance, in the waiting room were min.
 10 more were waiting, treatment rooms all full, but wait in the rooms already 2 hours, is the normal?
 It was said there is support to a senior physician who did not come because he had to emergency surgery.
 But hello, are there no doctors anymore or what's up?
 Why save on staff when the need is so great?
 Where do we live, this is no longer the case in this country!

-University Hospital of Munich (LMU), can be found in Professor Huber Platz, Munich, Germany and offers its patients Cancer Screening procedures as well as 223 other procedures, across 26 different procedure categories.
-At present, there is no pricing information for Cancer Screening procedures at University Hospital of Munich (LMU).
-The pricing information is quite specialised, so it's only available on request.
-Currently, there's no information available about the doctors at the Hospital, and University Hospital of Munich (LMU) is not accredited by any recognised accreditations institutions.
+University Hospital of Munich (LMU), located in Professor Huber Platz, Munich, Germany offers patients Cancer Screening procedures among its total of 223 available procedures, across 26 different specialties.
+Currently, there's no pricing information for Cancer Screening procedures at University Hospital of Munich (LMU), as all prices are available on request only.
+There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes

 University Medical Center Hamburg-Eppendorf, located in Eppendorf, Hamburg, Germany offers patients Cancer Screening procedures among its total of 288 available procedures, across 30 different specialties.
 Currently, there's no pricing information for Cancer Screening procedures at University Medical Center Hamburg-Eppendorf, as all prices are available on request only.
 There is currently a lack of information available on the specialists practicing at the Clinic, and they are accredited by ISO 9001:2008